tzolov/playground-flight-booking/README.md

 ### With Anthropic Claude 3 Chat

-Add to the POM the Spring AI Anthropic Claude and Onnx Transfomer Embedding boot starters:
+Add to the POM the Spring AI Anthropic Claude and Onnx Transformer Embedding boot starters:

 ```xml
 <dependency>